Home

 Lick’s influence would continue to be felt at ARPA for more than a decade.
 Sutherland’s successor in 1966 would be Robert Taylor, who shared with Lick a background in psychology and who was probably Lick’s most enthusiastic convert to the symbiosis vision.
 It was Taylor who would inaugurate the actual development of Lick’s proposed computer network, which began operation in 1969 as the ARPAnet and ultimately evolved into the Internet.
 And it was Taylor who went on to head the computer group at Xerox’s Palo Alto Research Center (PARC), where, during the 1970s, researchers turned Lick’s notion of symbiosis into a working system.
 When Taylor left ARPA in 1969, he handed the reins to ARPAnet architect Larry Roberts, another computer graphics maven, who had become intrigued with networking after a late-night bull session with Lick.

-So, in 1966 Lick returned to MIT to direct Project MAC and as professor of electrical engineering and as director of Project MAC, the research laboratory he had been instrumental in establishing in 1963 and which became eventually the present Laboratory for Computer Science.
+So, in 1966 Lick returned to MIT to direct Project MAC, and as a professor of electrical engineering and as director of Project MAC, the research laboratory he had been instrumental in establishing in 1963 and which became eventually the present Laboratory for Computer Science.
 In 1974 he took a year’s leave of absence to return to Washington with the Department of Defense, again as director of the IPTO.
 Licklider returned to MIT from government service in 1975 and remained there until his retirement in 1985, when he became emeritus professor.

 To top